DimaKonshin/51MVCTSCarapp/README.md

 * after that you will see new string in history which will show below main window

 ## note:
-in the future I want to add a branch in angular
+add a branch with angular